YoYoGames/GM-TestFramework/README.md

 ## Contributions

+We welcome and appreciate contributions to the project, which can be made in two key areas:

+* **Framework Modules**: You can contribute by improving or adding to the framework modules themselves, making them more powerful, versatile, and user-friendly.

+* **Unit Tests**: Enhance the existing collection of unit tests by contributing new tests that cover different aspects of the GameMaker engine and ensure the reliability of the framework.

-To contribute to the project, please follow the standard Git workflow: fork the repository, make your changes, and submit a pull request.
+To contribute, please follow the standard Git workflow: fork the repository, make your changes, and submit a pull request.
 Be sure to test your changes thoroughly and provide clear documentation or comments as necessary.
-We welcome any improvements or additions that make the framework more powerful and versatile for users.
+Your contributions will help make the framework more robust and valuable for the GameMaker community.